 When you draw you have two options: you can take a card from the Cultist Deck, or take the face-up Cultist in the Valley.
-If you draw from the Valley you have the choice to replace that Cultist card with a Cultist of higher value or of the same color.
-If you are able to play back to the Valley, then you gain the ability to move the Dark Hunter token to one of the Location cards and destroy the highest Cultist card of your opponent.
+If you play/discard to the Valley you must replace that Cultist card with a Cultist of higher value or of the same color.
+If you play/discard to the Valley, then you gain the ability to move the Dark Hunter token to one of the Location cards and destroy the highest Cultist card (beware this could be yours so place it wisely).
 New Cultist or Monster cards cannot be played on the Location that the Dark Hunter token is on.

 As you draw from the Cultist Deck, an Old One card will be drawn and it’s “awakened.”
 It’s immediately played on the location indicated on the card and the player with influence on that location will benefit from the power text on the Old One card.
 Once the third Old One is played the game ends.
 The player with the most influence wins.
 If there is a tie or if the Old One Azathoth has awakened, then the player with the highest point total.

 Rise of Cthulhu is a slick game with easy, straight-forward rules.
 The game play is quick with two actions so players will not have down time waiting for their opponent.
 Within the two actions a classic premise emerges for players to figure out how best to out think their opponent to win.
 Additional elements such as the Dark Hunter token, Monster and Artifact decks bolster player options and strategy.
 These characteristics make this an ideal gateway game for non-gamers and still have plenty appeal for gamers alike.